starship/starship/docs/de-DE/config/README.md

 #### Variable

 Eine Variable besteht aus dem `$` Symbol und dem Namen der Variable.
-Der Name der Variable darf nur Buchstaben, Nummern und `_` enthalten.
+The name of a variable can only contain letters, numbers and `_`.

 Hier sind ein paar Beispiele: